ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'sign_info' defined in {{sign-info}}, specifying the CBOR simple value 'null' (0xf6) to request information about the signature algorithm, signature algorithm parameters, signature key parameters and about the exact encoding of public keys used in the groups that the client has been authorized to join.

-Alternatively, the joining node may retrieve this information by other means.
+Alternatively, such information may be pre-configured on the joining node, or may be retrieved by alternative means.
+For example, the joining node may have performed an early group discovery process and obtained the link to the associated group-membership resource at the KDC, together with attributes descriptive of the group configuration (see, e.g., {{I-D.tiloca-core-oscore-discovery}}).

 After successful verification, the Client is authorized to receive the group keying material from the KDC and join the group.
 Hence, the KDC replies to the Client with a Token Transfer Response, i.e., a  CoAP 2.01 (Created) response.